Johnny Harris (actor): Career

 He started his career on the stage in London's fringe theatre scene before landing his breakthrough role in the feature film London to Brighton.
 In an interview in The Independent on Sunday at the time of the film's release, celebrated British film director Shane Meadows said of Harris' performance in the film: "It's an incredibly bold and massively powerful performance, the best I've seen on celluloid for a long time.

 Four years later, Meadows cast Harris in This Is England '86.
 Harris received both BAFTA TV Award and Royal Television Society Award nominations for his portrayal of Lol's abusive father Mick Jenkins.
 The following year he reprised the role in This Is England '88, with the show winning the BAFTA TV Award for Best Mini-Series.

 Harris continued a run of award-winning projects with a leading role in the BBC drama The Fades, which won a BAFTA TV Award for Best Drama Series.

 In 2012, he was cast in the Universal Pictures movie Snow White and the Huntsman starring Kristen Stewart, Charlize Theron and Chris Hemsworth.
 Harris played one of the "Seven Dwarves" alongside Bob Hoskins, Ray Winstone, and Ian McShane.

 Another feature film followed with Welcome to the Punch starring James McAvoy, and Mark Strong, being released internationally in 2013.

 The Independent described Harris as "One of Britain's finest actors".

-In 2015, Harris played Ronnie Morgan in the Sky Atlantic/Pivot 12-part drama Fortitude alongside Sir Michael Gambon and Stanley Tucci.
+In 2015, Harris played Ronnie Morgan in the Sky Atlantic/Pivot 12-part drama Fortitude alongside Michael Gambon and Stanley Tucci.
 Fortitude was shot on location in Iceland and London, and aired on both sides of the Atlantic in January 2015.
 That same year, he was cast in his first starring role in a feature film as the American Platoon Sergeant Noah Frater in the feature film Monsters: Dark Continent, the sequel to the Gareth Edwards film Monsters.
 That same year, Harris also returned as Mick Jenkins in This Is England '90, the final instalment of the successful series.
 He also starred as DCI John Hind, opposite Anne-Marie Duff in From Darkness, a new four-part drama for BBC1.

 In February 2016, filming began on Harris' debut project as a screenwriter with the feature film Jawbone.
 He co-produced the film and also starred in the lead role, alongside Ray Winstone, Ian McShane and Michael Smiley.

 Paul Weller composed and recorded an original soundtrack for Jawbone.